Peloponnese: Ottoman conquest, Venetian interlude and Ottoman reconquest

 The Greeks of the Peloponnese rose against the Ottomans with Russian aid during the so-called "Orlov Revolt" of 1770, but it was swiftly and brutally suppressed by bands of Muslim Albanian mercenaries hired by the Ottomans.
 Referred to by the local Greek populace as "Turk-Albanians", those forces had also destroyed many cities and towns in Epirus during the 1769–70 revolt there.
 The Peloponnese suffered more than any other Greek inhabited area by irregular Albanian gangs during the decades following.
 In Patras nearly no one was left alive after the Turkish-Albanian invasion.
 The city of Mystras was left in ruins and the metropolitan bishop Ananias was executed despite having saved the life of several Turks during the uprising.
 A great number of local Greeks were killed by the Albanian groups, while children were sold to slavery.
+It is estimated that 20,000 local Greeks were captured during those nine years of devastation by those Albanian mercenaries and sold to slave markets.
+Also an additional of 50,000 Greeks left Peloponesse: around one-sixth of the pre-1770 population.

 The Ottoman government was unable to pay the wages the Albanian mercenaries demanded for their service, causing the latter to ravage the region even after revolt had been put down.
+1770-1779 was a prolonged period of devastation and atrocities committed by Albanian irregulars in the Peloponnese.
 In 1774 the Russo-Turkish War ended with the Treaty of Küçük Kaynarca which granted general amnesty to the population.
 Nevertheless, attacks by Muslim Albanian mercenaries in the region continued not only against the Greek population but also against Turks.
 The extensive destruction and lack of control in the Peloponnese forced the central Ottoman government to send a regular Turkish military force to suppress those Albanian troops in 1779, and eventually drive them out from Peloponnese.
 As a result of the invasion by those mercenary groups the local population had to found refuge in the mountains of Peloponnese to avoid persecution.
 The total population decreased during this time, while the Muslim element in it increased.

 As such Greek resistance in the peninsula was reinforced and powerful groups of klephts were formed under the clans of Zacharias, Melios, Petmezas and Kolokotronis.
 Klephtic songs of that era describe the resistance activities.
 Nevertheless, through the privileges granted with the Treaty of Kuchuk-Kainarji, especially the right for the Christians to trade under the Russian flag, led to a considerable economic flowering of the local Greeks, which, coupled with the increased cultural contacts with Western Europe (Modern Greek Enlightenment) and the inspiring ideals of the French Revolution, laid the groundwork for the Greek War of Independence.